-To get the best value from counter service credits and maximize your savings on the 2020 Disney Dining Plan, you’ll want to eat at the Walt Disney World restaurants on this list.
+To get the best value from counter service credits and maximize your savings on the 2024 Disney Dining Plan, you’ll want to eat at the Walt Disney World restaurants on this list.
 These offer the most ‘bang for your buck’ of quick service DDP credits because they serve what would be the most expensive meals, if you were paying out of pocket.
-(Updated March 1, 2020.)
+(Updated October 1, 2023.)

 Which other Walt Disney World counter service restaurants made the list?
 Let’s take a look…

-With that said, there are several entrees that are good picks in terms of Disney Dining Plan value.
+Even beyond that, there are several entrees that are good picks in terms of Disney Dining Plan value.
 (Plus, the food is flat-out delicious–we love Docking Bay 7 Food & Cargo!)
 That plus the specialty alcoholic beverages really elevate the value here into the top tier.
 (By contrast, nearby Ronto Roasters offers delicious options that are poor uses of DDP credits.)

-2. Polite Pig – One of the relatively recent additions to Disney Springs, Polite Pig is another BBQ joint.
+1. Polite Pig – One of the relatively recent additions to Disney Springs, Polite Pig is another BBQ joint.
 Following our most recent visit here, we consider Polite Pig a must-eat meal on the Disney Dining Plan.
 (Above is what we ordered.
 As covered in that post, those are the two best bang for your DDP credit meals.)

 The potential of this restaurant is through the roof, and if you have a good meal, it’s going to be really good.
 It still doesn’t compare to the exceptional D-Luxe Burger for us, but we’re hoping Polite Pig finds its footing.
 Still, it’s a great place to maximize the value of your Disney Dining Plan Quick Service credits thanks to the many expensive entrees, and that’s what matters most for the purposes of this post.

-Really, once you get past the first five restaurants on this list, there’s not much that separates the remaining Counter Service Walt Disney World restaurants in terms of average value.
+Really, once you get past the first few restaurants on this list, there’s not much that separates the remaining Counter Service Walt Disney World restaurants in terms of average value.
 Many restaurants only have one expensive entree that puts them on this list, and often that’s a combo like the popular chicken and ribs one.
 Just because a restaurant isn’t on this list doesn’t mean you shouldn’t dine there.

 What tips do you have for getting the most out of the Disney Dining Plan?
 Have any tips to maximize your value at other Counter Service restaurants?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!